bxio/SEng271/README.md

 Please see `Project.pdf` for Specification of the project.

 ## Running the Project ##
 Most group members used Netbeans 7.3 and JRE 1.7 to code this project, although the code should be IDE-independent.
-Please follow the sort instructions to get it to run:
+Please follow these instructions to get it to run:

 1. Clone this Repo or [download it](https://github.com/bxio/SEng271/archive/master.zip) in some other fashion.
 2. CD to the download location and run `ant jar` to compile the project.
 This requires the [Apache Ant](http://ant.apache.org/) utility